Nebraska Vehicle Sales Tax & Fees [+ Calculator]

 Nebraska EV Rebates & Incentives

-Nebraska offers a rebate of up to $4,500 on a new electric vehicle purchase.
-This is on top of the up to $7,500 rebate offered by the federal government.
+Available Nebraska EV incentives are on top of the up to $7,500 rebate offered by the federal government.

 Tax information and rates are subject to change, please be sure to verify with your local DMV.